harvard-cs263/harvard-cs263.github.io/rst/writeup-buffer-overflows.rst

 After pushing, on the repo's GitHub page, click "Compare and pull request".
 Then, click on "Create pull request" to submit your work!
 The title can be whatever, and the comment can be left blank (or non-blank if you have a note for the grader).

-If you need to edit your submission before the deadline, just commit and push your new changes to the your branch.
+If you need to edit your submission before the deadline, just commit and push your new changes to your branch.
 The original pull request will be automatically updated with those commits (of course, be sure to check the GitHub pull request page to verify).

 .. caution::